at-gmbh/terraform-template-azure-data-lake/README.md

 terraform apply
 ```

-### Remote State
+### Create a remote backend

-When working with terraform, it's very important to understand the concept of "state files".
-Terraform saves the state of the infrastructure in a state file that is usually called `terraform.tfstate`.
-Since multiple people work on the same infrastructure, we need to make sure that every developer has access to the very same state file.
-Otherwise we would have drift: The actual infrastructure would be different to what is described in the state file.
-Thus, we install a "remote state" by simply storing the state file in the cloud.
+Before you use the code in src, we advise you to first create a [remote backend](https://www.terraform.io/docs/language/settings/backends/remote.html).

-Inside these storage accounts you will find the container `terraform-remote-state`.
-And inside that container, you will find the file `terraform.tfstate`.
+Please go to [/pre_conditions/create_remote_backend/](./pre_conditions/create_remote_backend/README.md) to first set up your remote backend.
+Terraform is based on a "state file".
+Terraform will store all the resources it creates on your cloud inside the state file.
+This state file is usually named `terraform.tfstate`.
+If you are more than one developer working on the infrastructure, you need to share that state file with your fellow developers.
+The sharing is happening in the "remote backend", which is simply a cloud storage that hosts the `terraform.tfstate` file.
+If you follow the instructions, you will create a separate resource group just to create a storage account with a container where you will eventually store your state file.

 ### How to manage different environments

 There are generally two ways how you can manage different environments.
-In our case, we have three distinct environments: dev, test, prod.
-They are identical, though.
 The two ways to manage envs are:

 1. workspaces (e.g. `terraform workspace new dev`)
 2. directory-based